Yeti-Media/yeti_playbook/git_workflow.md

 #### When `submitting a PR` please check to see if you have a `conflict` and resolve it before submitting.

+### Staring New project
+* Clone the project to your local machine
+      git clone git://github.com/Yeti-Media/ <The repo you are stating working on>
+* Create a new task branch, when beginning a task: git checkout -b <my-branch-name>

 ### Git workflow:
 * Switch to your master branch